EKMoca/skills-github-pages/index.md

 ---
-title: Art...
-A discourse on finding meaning in a dopamine depleted world.
+title: A discourse on finding meaning in a dopamine depleted world.
 ---
+# Art.

 ``` python
 print('How blurred is the line between subjectivity and objectivity?')